I’m really not super impressed with these German ads for Volkswagen. I just have a hunch they won’t go far in selling cars.

 For an ad to truly convince me to think about buying a car because of its superior headlights, that ad would have to explain how I’d be better off with these headlights.
 (Duh.)

 These ads don’t explain why I’d want “Daylight vision” from my headlights.
 All they do is raise more questions.
 Especially, “Wait…I can already see in the daylight, right?
 So why do I need Daylight Vision?”

 And if the purpose of these headlights is to enable other cars to see you better in the daylight, why choose these three animals for this campaign?
-Although owls and bats are nocturnal, wolves are not.
-And none of these animals see extremely well in the daylight.
+None of them (except maybe the owl) are specifically known for seeing extremely well in the daylight.
 Nor are they seen extremely well in the daylight.
 Plus, bats don’t use vision — even in the dark.
 They use sonar.
-So why use these three animals in this ad?
+So why use these animals in this ad?

 An easy fix would be to:

-(1) Use an eagle for the ad (since they see very well and far in the daylight) and
+(1) Use an eagle for the ad (since eagles are well known for seeing very far in the daylight),

 (2) Clearly demonstrate the benefit of the product.
 The best advertising can be understood even by a 6th grader.
 Marketers and advertisers need to be champions of clarity and simplicity.

 Actually, to be truly effective, this campaign should have skipped the animals altogether.
 It should have simply showed a car in the distance that can easily be seen in the daylight (if that’s the benefit).
 Why replace pictures of your product with animals that have absolutely nothing to do with what you’re trying to sell?